ey92/notes/1101/1101notes.md

 	- __
 	- function words and content words
 		- loss of definite article does not imply loss of concept of definiteness
-	- grammatical abilites not just a function of conceptual and cognitive abilities
+	- grammatical abilities not just a function of conceptual and cognitive abilities

 ## Brain Development
 - recovery possibilities from brain damage have been used as evidence of a critical age